raymondbutcher/pretf/docs/tutorial/terraform-variables.md

     </ul>
 </blockquote>

-Pretf uses the same rules when resolving variable values, with one exception.
-If a project has `*.tfvars.py` files to generate `*.tfvars.json` files then those files will have the lowest precedence, i.e. all other sources will be checked first.
+Pretf uses the same rules when resolving variable values.

-As a result, it is possible for Pretf and Terraform to have different variable values in cases where values are being set in multiple places.
-Because of this, it is recommended to set variable values in only one place.
+If a project has `*.tfvars.py` files to generate `*.tfvars.json` files that would change the value of a variable (i.e. one of the above sources has already set the variable to a different value) then Pretf will exit with an descriptive error message.
+This ensures that Python and Terraform run with consistent variable values.